 Surveys of Egyptian, Mesopotamian, Greek, and Roman History.
 The founding and spread of Christianity.
 The barbarian invasions, feudalism, the Church, the Empire, the Renaissance, and the Reformation.
-(Juniors and Seniors will receive only two hours' credit for this course.)
+(Juniors and Seniors will be required to do additional work to receive full credit.)